Chapter 2: “You’re Still a Kid, Kid”

 “Why exactly are you a professor, kid?”

-I looked at her in confusion.
+I glanced at her in confusion.
 That’s not a question I’m normally asked; though it’s not surprising coming from a well-respected pokémon professor.

 “Most of us who are professors become them because we have a relentless fascination with pokémon that puzzles us from our first contact with the creatures to the day we die,” she continued.
 “But Prof. Ginkgo, you seem to have got it all figured out from an early age, or so it seems.”